courselabs/devsecops/labs/admission/README.md

 </details><br/>

+## Deploy OPA admission rules

 There are two parts to applying rules with Gatekeeper:

-1. Create a _ConstraintTemplate_ which defines a generic constraint (e.g. containers in a given namespace can only use a given image registry)
+1. Create a _ConstraintTemplate_ which defines a generic constraint (e.g. containers in a certain namespace can only use a certain image registry)

-2. Create a _Constraint_ from the template (e.g.containers in namespace `apod` can only use images from `courselabs` repos on Docker Hub)
+2. Create a _Constraint_ from the template (e.g. containers in namespace `whoami` can only use images from `courselabs` repos on Docker Hub)

 The rule definition is done with the Rego generic policy language: